What Is Opioid Detox?

 The Process of Opioid Detox

-Naltrexone is used to prevent relapse; however, many other drugs can be given to reduce cravings and symptoms such as Clonidine and Methadone.
+Naltrexone is used to prevent relapse; however, many other drugs can be given to reduce cravings and symptoms such as Methadone.
 These drugs mimic the effects of Opioids in an attempt to adjust the body to lower doses of the drug and complete detox more easily.
+Additionally, Clonidine is used to reduce the symptoms of acute and post-acute withdrawal.

 Help is out there